dreamcatchme/documentation-markdown/the-tangle/0.1/proof-of-work/checking-pow.md

 // 4.
 Reverse the Array (Pow finds a hash with MWM of zeros at the end)
 // 5.
 Map through the array to find the first index that is not 0
 // 6.
 Saves this new array of indexes
+// 7.
+Checks if the index if lower than MWM

+const Crypto = require('iota.crypto.js')
+const IOTA = require('iota.lib.js')

 const validatePow = async (bundleHash, mwm) => {
     const bundles = await iota.findTransactionObjects({ bundles: [bundleHash]})